 Overlap the hemmed edges so the back becomes the same width as the front and baste the top and bottom edges to hold it in place.

 Stop 1 inch before you get to the first corner.
-Piping won’t completely bend around a corner so we need to work it in.
-Carefully clip into the edge of the piping to help it bend.
+Piping won’t completely bend around a corner, so we need to work it in.
+Carefully clip into the edge of the piping to help it bend into a 90 degree angle.

 Stitch around the piping with your zipper foot on top of the piping stitching.
 Use a small stitch length around the curves for greater control.